ansible/ansible/docs/docsite/rst/user_guide/intro_adhoc.rst

 Managing files
 --------------

-An ad-hoc task can harness the power of Ansible and SCP to transfer many files to multiple machines in parallel.
+An ad hoc task can harness the power of Ansible and SCP to transfer many files to multiple machines in parallel.
 To transfer a file directly to all servers in the [atlanta] group:

 .. code-block:: bash